jstsai03/node-phone/README.md

 This example app uses module passport-att-alpha to handle oauth with AT&T alpha API program at apimatrix.tfoundry.com.
 It then uses the WebRTC API's to enable WebRTC calling from a browser.
-The WebRTC browser implementations are still evolving, so for now you have to start by down-loading a version of the Chromium browser.
-For all instructions and more information please visit here and go to the tutorial tab - https://apimatrix.tfoundry.com/services/webrtc
+The WebRTC browser implementations are still evolving, so for now you have to start by down-loading a version of the Chromium browser, from here http://d2dx.com/leif121015/
+If you're using a Mac, you also have to download boost.zip from http://d2dx.com/boost.zip and unzip it into "/opt/local/lib/".

 ## Pre-requisites

 mongodb installed
 a working node.js environment
 The special chromium browser downloaded and installed
+An active account on http://apimatrix.tfoundry.com and a newly created app

+## How to Create an App on http://apimatrix.tfoundry.com

+To create an app login to apimatrix.
+Click My Apps,
+Click Register a New App.
+Complete name, description (mandatory).
+For the callback url use "http://localhost:5000/users/auth/att/callback"
+Click Register App

 ## Installation